How to Play 9 Ball Pool: Complete Rules & Winning Strategies

 - Ball off table: Any ball leaving the playing surface (except legally pocketed)

-- Touching balls: Moving any ball with hand, clothing, or cue (except cue ball when ball-in-hand)
+- Touching balls: Moving any ball with hand, clothing, or cue

 - Double hit: Cue tip contacting cue ball twice in one stroke